 The bridge rests on six vaults, each following the outline of an elliptical arch.
 The vaults become higher and longer in span as one movesfrom theedges towards the middle.
 The bridge rises to its highest point above the third vault from the south as the outline of the rise follows an asymmetrical elliptical path.

 The vaults rest on large piers.
 Pilasters topped by metal lamp posts articulate the spandrels between the vaults.
 Only two of the bridge’ssix vaults, the second and third from the south, cross over the Rideau Canal itself.
 The southernmost vault, which is located along the bridge’s Old Ottawa South side, crosses over Colonel By Drive.
-Before Colonel By Drive was built during the 1960s, the canal extended underneath the vault, and next to it were the railroad tracks that led to the old railroad station located near the northern end of the canal.
 The second and third vaults from the north cross over Queen Elizabeth Drive.
 The arched openings of the northernmost vault originally were shuttered with wood panels and the enclosed space was used as a storage area.

 * The commemoration plaque located next to the bridge provides the date of 1912 for its construction.
 Robert Passfield, in his “Historic Bridges on the Rideau Waterways System,” gives the dates 1913 – 1914.